PedMan/windows_link_reader/README.md

 # LNK Reader 🖥️

 This program is made to **read and open Windows `.lnk` shortcut files on Linux/macOS**.
-The first version was a quick regex hack I made for practice — but since then I’ve reworked it to follow the official Microsoft SHLLINK spec for proper parsing.
+The first version was a quick regex hack I made for practice, but since then I’ve reworked it to follow the official Microsoft SHLLINK spec for proper parsing.

 That means it now supports: